Bokayy/Search-and-display/README.md

 ```

 ## Before you begin
-Find `pkc-name` in files and replace with your desired component name, always keep `pkc-` prefix in component name to avoid naming collisions.
+* Find `pkc-name` in files and replace with your desired component name, always keep `pkc-` prefix in component name to avoid naming collisions.
+* Update author field in package.json.
+* Enter project name for which this component is developed in keywords in package.json.
+We want to keep track of components created for IZZI, Carnet, PYP etc...

 ## How this works